UK Student Visa

 Regarding postgraduate doctors and dentists, they are permitted to apply for a student visa to attend a recognition foundation program if, they’ve already completed a recognized United Kingdom degree in medicine or dentistry and received that degree from a registered student sponsor and spent the final year and at least 1 other year of studies that got them that degree in the United Kingdom.

-What is not allowed on the UK Student Visa?
+UK Study Visa Restrictions: What is not allowed on the visa?

 The UK Student Visa does not permit the following: